Top 5 Books for Parenting or Teaching Teens

 Grit: The Power of Passion and Perseverance by Angela Duckworth

 This is the latest and greatest buzzword in education – grit.
 What makes Olympic athletes, CEOs, and West Point grads?
 Turns out intelligence doesn’t really play a part.
 But passion does.
-Duckworth explains the Grit scale (turns out I’m pretty gritty), what makes people successful in the long-term, and some advice for how to instill that in your children.
+Duckworth explains the Grit scale (turns out I’m pretty gritty), what makes people successful in the long-term, and some advice on how to instill that in your children.
 Short version – find something that your child is passionate about and you will find something he or she will keep working on.

 Mindset: The Psychology of Success by Carol Dweck